Prerequisites

 SCHEDULED_TIME_ERROR | The payout can be scheduled a maximum of seven days in advance. |

 SUMMARY_AMOUNT_INVALID_FORMAT | The summary amount must be a decimal.
-Other special characters aren’t allowed. |
+Other special characters are not allowed. |

 SUMMARY_AMOUNT_NON_POSITIVE | The total payout amount in the summary line must be greater than zero. |

-SUMMARY_AND_PAYOUT_MATCH_CONFLICT | The payout amount in the summary line doesn’t match the total item value. |
+SUMMARY_AND_PAYOUT_MATCH_CONFLICT | The payout amount in the summary line does not match the total item value. |

 SUMMARY_LINES_NON_INTEGER | The total number of payments field in the summary line must be an integer. |